petrstepanov/gnome-macos-remap/README.md

 ## Postinstall tips
 To get a functionality similar to the macOS Spotlight, I recommend installing the [Ulauncher application](https://ulauncher.io/).
 You can assign the `⌘ space` hotkey for the Ulauncher in its settings.

+Logitech MX series keyboard users please [use Solaar to set your keyboard to use macOS layout](https://github.com/petrstepanov/gnome-macos-remap/issues/12).

 ## How to uninstall
 1. Navigate into the program directory in Terminal and run `uninstall.sh`.
 2. Restart your computer.